hhexme/hhexme.github.io/_posts/2020-07-31-htb-bashed.md

 tags: [htb, linux, machines, bashed, apache, ubuntu, nmap, webshell, http, php, dirbuster, sudo, python, cron]
 ---

 Bashed is a Linux machine running just a Web Server.
-However, this server is also used by for development by the Administrator.
+However, this server is also used for development by the Administrator.
 As we enumerate the service, we can see that the HTTP service account is given sudo privileges and Apache Web Seerver is also running on default config.
 The cron job running as root user execute scripts without any sanity check.

 ## Information Gathering